-For those interested in visiting Cyclopark at Gravesend, there are monthly road bike skills sessions called Power Pack.
-With 20-40 riders from numerous clubs in the area, John runs these and typically several Raiders come along and join in.
+For those interested in visiting Cyclopark at Gravesend, there are monthly road bike skills sessions.
+With other riders from numerous clubs in the area, typically several Raiders come along and join in.

 What do you offer for older riders with a mountain bike?

-David Burnham, one of our coaches, has an MTB qualification, so he can both lead MTB rides and can coach MTB skills.
+Alan Gayle, one of our coaches, is an MTB rider, so he can lead MTB rides and coach MTB skills.
 See his contact details for more information.